Sir John Hamilton, 1st Baronet, of Marlborough House: Early career

 Hamilton was promoted to midshipman in Success on 14 October 1742, serving at New England and later off Lisbon, before he left that ship on 8 May 1743 to become quarter gunner on board the 90-gun ship of the line HMS Princess Royal in home waters.
 By 9 December of the same year he was registered as an unrated member of the crew of the 20-gun frigate HMS Bideford, in which he sailed to the West Indies on 29 January 1744.
 He returned to his previous rank of midshipman on board the 20-gun frigate HMS Tartar, in which he served off South Carolina, on 16 May, before being promoted to acting lieutenant in the same ship on 5 January 1745/6.
 His rank was made permanent on 11 January 1747, Hamilton having passed the relevant examination on 6 February 1746.

 On 1 February 1747 he left Tartar, which was undergoing a refit at Deptford, to become second lieutenant of the 50-gun fourth rate HMS Winchester.
 He served on board her until 21 August 1749 when Winchester was paid off, and did not receive another appointment until 6 February 1755 when he was made third lieutenant of the 90-gun ship of the line HMS Ramillies, serving in the Downs.
 On 7 October of the same year he moved from Ramillies to the 50-gun fourth rate HMS Colchester, where he became her first lieutenant.
-The Seven Years' War having begun, Hamilton participated in an action between Colchester, the 28-gun frigate HMS Lyme, and two French warships of an equivalent size off Oleron on 17 May 1756.
+The Seven Years' War having begun, Hamilton participated in an action between Colchester, the 28-gun frigate HMS Lyme, and two French warships of an equivalent size off Oléron on 17 May 1756.
 After around six hours of fighting both sides were so heavily damaged that when they parted neither was capable of chasing the other.

 In March 1757 and March 1758 Colchester served as a convoy escort to East India Company ships arriving at St Helena, and then in 1759 she joined the fleet of Admiral Sir Edward Hawke, serving at the blockade of Port Louis between August and September.
 Hamilton stayed in Colchester until 25 January 1760 when he was moved to become first lieutenant of the 44-gun frigate HMS Prince Edward.
 On 24 June 1761 Prince Edward sailed to the Levant as a convoy escort, and after returning she was paid off in 1762.
 From Prince Edward he was then transferred to the 84-gun ship of the line HMS Royal William on 26 January 1762 to serve as her second lieutenant on the blockade of the Basque Roads, however this appointment did not last long; on 7 April of the same year Hamilton was promoted to commander.